Nicolas Sollogoub: Awards

-In November 1996 Sollogoub received the Medal of the City of Paris, "Vermeil" level, the highest, in the hall of honor of the town hall of the 16th arrondissement of Paris, for his large glass roof Le Chemin du Roy au pais de Canada.
-In 2011, he was a medalist recipient (in absentia) of the Knight of the Order of Arts and Letters in 2011 by the Consul General of France.
+In November 1996, Sollogoub received the Medal of the City of Paris, "Vermeil" level, the highest, in the hall of honor of the town hall of the 16th arrondissement of Paris, for his large glass roof Le Chemin du Roy au pais de Canada.
+In 2011, he was a medalist recipient (in absentia) of the Knight of the Order of Arts and Letters from the Consul General of France.